What is Relative Strength Index?

 The RSI momentum indicator appears in charts as a line graph oscillating between two extremes of 0 and 100.
-Whenever the momentum oscillator rises past the 70 level, technical analysts interpret the same as overbought conditions from which a trend reversal may occur.
-Conversely, whenever the indicator plunges below the 30 mark, the same is interpreted as an oversold condition from which price might reverse and start powering high.
+Whenever the momentum oscillator rises past the 70 level, technical analysts interpret that as overbought conditions from which a trend reversal may occur.
+Conversely, whenever the indicator plunges below the 30 mark, that is interpreted as an oversold condition from which price might reverse and start powering higher.

 Likewise, technical analysts also maintain a close watch on the centerline while using the Relative Strength Index indicator for crossover opportunities.
-Whenever the indicator rises from below to above the 50 level, the same is usually interpreted as a rising trend with regards to the price of the underlying asset.
-As the indicator approaches the 70 line, the same signals increasing strength in the uptrend.
+Whenever the indicator rises from below to above the 50 level, that is usually interpreted as a rising trend with regards to the price of the underlying asset.
+As the indicator approaches the 70 line, that signals increasing strength in the uptrend.

 Similarly, a movement from above the centerline to below the 50 line signals a falling trend.
-Should the indicator continue to move towards the 30 line the same, indicate weakening in strength interpreted as a bearish signal.
+When the indicator continue to move towards the 30 line, that indicates a bearish signal.

-Whenever the price of the underlying security is in an uptrend, the RSI indicator will most of the time remain in the 40 to 90 range, as 40-50 act as support levels from where price bounces back.
-In a downtrend, the indicator will range between 10 and 60 with 50 and 60 lines acting as resistance level from where the price will continue to edge lower.
+Whenever the price of the underlying security is in an uptrend, the RSI indicator will most of the time remain in the 40 to 90 range, as 40-50 act as support levels to help the price bounce back.
+In a downtrend, the indicator will range between 10 and 60, with 50 and 60 lines acting as a resistance level that could lead to the stock heading lower.

-In addition, Relative Strength Indicator can also be used to detect divergence in price action analysis.
-Whenever price makes a new high or low that is necessarily not confirmed by the RSI, then the same is interpreted as divergence signaling a potential price reversal.
+The Relative Strength Index can also be used to detect divergence in price action analysis.
+Whenever a stock’s price makes a new high or low that is necessarily not confirmed by the RSI, that’s interpreted as divergence, signalling a potential price reversal.

-Whenever the Relative Strength Indicator makes a lower high followed by a downside move below the previous low, then a Top Swing Failure has occurred, signaling price may continue to move lower.
+Whenever the Relative Strength Indicator makes a lower high followed by a downside move below the previous low, then a Top Swing Failure has occurred, signalling that the price may continue to move lower.

-RSI is an ideal technical analysis indicator for identifying potential tops and bottoms in a market, thus helps in determining overbought and oversold market conditions.
+RSI is an ideal technical analysis indicator for identifying potential tops and bottoms in a market, thus helping to determine overbought and oversold market conditions.
 In addition, the indicator is also useful in confirming trend formations.

 Whenever an uptrend is developing with regards to the price of an underlying security, the indicator will most of the time rise above the 50 centerline and trend upwards.
-Likewise, if a downtrend is developing, then the indicator will cross the 50 centerline from above and trend lower in line with decreasing price of underlying security.
+Likewise, if a downtrend is developing, then the indicator will cross the 50 centerline from above and trend lower, in line with the decreasing price of the underlying security.